 When you're in a state of dehydration, no amount of water alone is enough.
 Your body needs the perfect balance of sodium and glucose to help absorption.
 With the precisely balanced ratio, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
 Plus, DripDrop ORS supplies vitamins like zinc, potassium, and magnesium which are essential to support your overall health.

 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste, giving you a medically viable ORS that also tastes great.
 By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and twice as much sugar, making them a less effective choice for managing dehydration.

 For cases of mild to moderate dehydration, DripDrop ORS is a fast, effective, and great tasting remedy.
 With convenient packaging that allows you to have DripDrop ORS when you need it, where you need it.
-Get started with a trial or our most popular multi-flavor pouch for dehydration relief fast.
+Get started with our most popular multi-flavor pouch for dehydration relief fast.
 Or, learn more about how you can save up to 25% on every purchase when you sign up now for a subscription.